アイスランド

 • Breakfast

-• Reykjavík City Center "101" is the postal code for downtown Reykjavík and is the city's oldest neighborhood.
-It contains historic buildings and landmarks, a variety of museums and galleries, cozy cafés, and world-class restaurants, making it one of the most charming capitals in the world.
+• Reykjavík city center "101" is the postal code for downtown Reykjavík and is the oldest area of the city.
+It features historic buildings and landmarks, a variety of museums and galleries, pleasant cafes, and world-class restaurants, making it one of the most charming capitals in the world.

-The area is compact and walkable, so in half a day you can see the main sights below.
+Compact and walkable, you can see the main sights in about half a day.

 Hallgrímskirkja

-Situated on Skólavörðuholt hill, it is one of Reykjavík's most recognizable landmarks.
-It is Iceland's largest church and can be seen from much of the city.
+Located on the hill of Skólavörðuholt, it is one of Reykjavík's representative landmarks.
+It is Iceland's largest church and can be seen from most places in the city.

-Built in honor of hymn writer Hallgrímur Pétursson, author of the "Passion Hymns" who greatly influenced Icelandic religious customs and prayer.
+It was built in honor of hymn writer Hallgrímur Pétursson, who wrote the "Passíusálmar" (Passion Hymns) and had a large influence on Icelandic religious practices and prayer.

-Admission is 1400 ISK for adults (200 ISK for children), and the view from the tower is worth the visit.
+Admission is 1400 ISK for adults (200 ISK for children), and the view from the tower is worth a visit.

 Laugavegur

-Meaning "washing street," it was once the road used to take laundry to the hot springs.
-It is now the main shopping street with Icelandic design shops, bookstores, restaurants, and cafés.
+Literally "wash road", it was once the path used to carry laundry to the hot springs.
+Today it is the main street lined with Icelandic design shops, bookstores, restaurants, and cafes.

-Reykjavík is also known for its street art; many buildings on and around the main street feature artistic graffiti.
+Reykjavík is also known for its street art, with many artistic murals on buildings along and around the main street.

 Austurvöllur

-A popular square at the end of Laugavegur adjacent to the Parliament and the city's oldest church, Dómkirkjan.
-It is often used for gatherings and protests.
+A popular square at the end of Laugavegur adjacent to the Parliament House and the city's oldest church, Dómkirkjan.
+The square is often used for gatherings and protests.

-At the center stands a statue of Jón Sigurðsson, leader of the Icelandic independence movement; his birthday is celebrated as Iceland’s National Day.
+In the center stands a bronze statue of Jón Sigurðsson, a leader of the Icelandic independence movement; his birthday is celebrated as Iceland's National Day.

 Tjörnin

-From the pond you can also see the pretty white church Fríkirkjan with its green roof.
+From the pond you can also see the beautiful white Fríkirkjan church with its distinctive green roof.

 Meals B/F:⚪︎ LUN:× DIN:×